 There's very little protection if a company goes bust, and these are small companies which can get up and running without huge funds.
 Usually, a law called Section 75 means that if you pay for goods with a credit card and something goes wrong, then the credit card company is jointly liable.
 This only works when the item costs over ฃ100, though.
 As individual lenses are less than this, it's unlikely to work.

-An alternative is Visa/Mastercard chargeback.
+An alternative is Visa, Mastercard and Amex chargeback.
 Pay on one of these cards and if something goes wrong you may be able get your money back from your card provider, though this isn't a legal obligation as with Section 75.
 Either way, it's worth paying this way for purchases, but beware - the protection isn't foolproof.
 See the Chargeback guide for full info.

 A number of online lens retailers operate from overseas - including the Channel Islands.
 While they can be cheaper, beware of extra charges and diminshed consumer rights.

 Import duty.
 You may need to pay import duty on top of postage and packing costs.
 Delivery can take time and add to your costs.
 To work out how much duty and VAT you may have to pay, use this handy Duty Calculator.